impshum/Reddit-Dead-Flair/README.md

 ## Reddit Dead Flairing Thing

-A bot that adds flair to posts that have been reported N times with a chosen keyword
+A bot that adds flair to posts that have been reported N times with a chosen keyword.

 ![](ss.jpg)